 - Head injuries.
 Concussions, skull fractures, severe facial lacerations, and traumatic brain injuries can change your life.
 Head injuries can take a person away from their job for a few days or it can kill.
 A mild brain injury can cause you experience issues with your memory for the rest of your life.
 A traumatic brain injury can leave you with permanent neurological damage that makes it impossible for you to work or even take care of yourself.

 - Burns.
-The equipment used on an oil field can become extremely hot.
+The equipment used in the oil field can become extremely hot.
 Steam, electrical shocks, hot water, and the use of chemicals can all create burns.
 Many burns can lead to permanent disfigurement.
 Some people develop infections or lose limbs.

 - Injuries to the eye.
 Blowing debris can scratch your cornea and that can cause pain and decrease your vision.
 This can also lead to an eye infection that results in permanent vision loss.
 The use of chemicals can also injure your eyes.
 Fumes or being splashed with a hazardous chemical can result in permanent vision loss.